la2050/challenge/vote.markdown

 * Fourth place winners will receive $15,000
 * Fifth place winners will receive $10,000

-All 25 finalists that participate in the voting stage will receive a grant, with five grants distributed at each dollar amount (e.g., there will be five $100,000 winners).
+All 25 finalists that participate in the voting stage will receive a grant, with five grants distributed at each dollar amount (e.g., there will be five $100,000 winners, five $50,000 winners, and so on).

 The winners will represent a diverse set of issues, strategies, and tactics.
 Winners will be selected using the following criteria: